 The Summer Nutrition Program feeds breakfast and lunch to millions of children from low-income families summer months.
 This makes the difference of having three nutritious meals a day or going hungry.
-If you receive help from a government assistance program, your child is probably eligible for free lunch.
+If you receive help from government benefits your child is probably eligible for free lunch.

 The National School Lunch Program is a federally-funded meal program.
 It operated in public school, and not for profit private school and child care centers.
 The program gives healthy meals free or at a low cost to offer free lunch to children.